salesforcecli/plugin-lightning-dev/messages/shared.utils.md

 The Base64-encoded identity token of the local web server

-# config-utils.https-desc
+# config-utils.cert-desc

-The path to the certificate and private key files to be used by the local dev server for secure connections
+The SSL certificate data to be used by the local dev server for secure connections

-# config-utils.https-error-message
+# config-utils.cert-error-message

-Must provide a valid path to the certificate and private key files
+You must provide valid SSL certificate data